EMIT-leadership-development/emit/_posts/Thought-Leaders/2020-11-23-five-non-negotiables-for-combating-a-crisis.md

 subtitle: People react differently to crisis.
 layout: post
 hero:
-heroQuote:
+heroQuote: I am a firm believer in the people.
+If given the truth, they can be depended upon to meet any national crisis.
+The great point is to bring them the real facts.
-hero_Quote_Cite:
+hero_Quote_Cite: Abraham Lincoln
-hero_image: /images/Guy in Resturant.jpeg
+hero_image: /images/covid-in-africa-help-us.webp
-sprite_image: /images/sprites/sprite-Set1.webp
+sprite_image: /images/sprites/sprite-Set3.jpg
-sprite_selection_number: 9
+sprite_selection_number: 4
 team-member: Kobus Grobler
 tags:
   - Faith